 Consider a personal loan

 If you can’t find a balance transfer credit card that can meet your debt repayment needs, certain types of personal loans have the potential to provide you with a similar solution.
 A debt consolidation loan allows you to wrap up all your debt into one package, often with a lower interest rate.
 If a balance transfer doesn’t pan out, a debt consolidation loan could be a solid option for you.

 Ask about a lower interest rate

-If your balance transfer with a new issuer hasn’t worked out, you can always go to your current credit card company and request that they lower your interest rate on your existing card.
-You won’t be paying 0 percent interest, but lowering your rate by even a few percentage points may help you to pay down your debt faster and more efficiently.
+If your balance transfer with a new issuer hasn’t worked out, you can always go to your current credit card company and request that it lower the interest rate on your existing card.
+You won’t be paying 0 percent interest, like with some introductory offers, but lowering your rate by even a few percentage points may help you to pay down your debt faster and more efficiently.
 Visit Bankrate’s credit card interest calculator to see how different interest rates could affect your balance.

 Keep an eye on your credit score

-Check your credit score regularly.
+Check your credit score regularly so you can be aware of how your score is changing over time.
 You can get a free credit score from each bureau once a year, and many credit card issuers also provide free access to either your FICO or Vantage credit score through your online account.
 If your score isn’t good or excellent, make a serious effort to build your credit.
 Simple solutions like making payments on time, keeping your credit utilization as low as possible and avoiding applying for too many loans or credit cards within a short time period can improve your credit score.

 Research cards before applying

-Before you apply for another balance transfer credit card, take time to understand the details and benefits of each one to help decide which may be the best fit for you.
+Before you apply for another balance transfer credit card, make sure you understand the details and benefits of each card you’re applying for, so you can make an informed decision about which one may be the best fit for you.
 For example:

 - Does it have a balance transfer fee?

 - How long do I have to make a balance transfer request after opening?